On Setting and Atmosphere

 It sounds strange when you put it that way.
 If a story is good, then isn’t it just that: good?
 How can a good story be bad?
 And yet, when it comes time to input your MAL ratings, you probably find yourself wondering how much you enjoyed the series you just finished, weighing its objective quality against your subjective experience.
 It’s difficult to describe because it’s all internal, but when you do away with the independent factors that define what a show is about, it’s surprising to find that there are still a lot of aspects that could affect your enjoyment.

-On Setting and Atmosphere 2 On Setting and Atmosphere
+On Setting and Atmosphere (2)

 Really, I’m not using this as an excuse to post pictures of Hazuki!